The Elton John Scrapbook: Revised and Updated

 From the Preface:

-A little background on how I came to write the original Elton John Scrapbook (Citadel Press) to arriving at the ebook edition.
+A little background on how I came to write the original Elton John Scrapbook (Citadel Press) to arriving at the revised ebook edition.
 A new print version will be coming soon, too.

 The year was 1971.
 The turbulent Sixties were over.
 The turbulence was not over in my life, it was just beginning.
 When I first heard the remarkably smooth voice of Elton John and charismatic words of Bernie Taupin that poured out onto the AM radio airwaves, I knew that my small Upstate life would never be the same again.